Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Host galaxy flux estimation

-We performed GALFIT modelling for the SDSS Stripe82 coadded $g$- and $r$-band images of Mrk~590 \citep{ann14}.
-The coadd images are sky-subtracted and have a uniform flux scale, such that 1 count corresponds to 30~ABmag.
-The coadd image of Mrk~590 of each filter was constructed from 32 frames obtained prior to September 2005 during the SDSS Legacy Survey, and the effective gain of the coadd images are evaluated as 25.8 and 24.4 for the $g$ and $r$ bands, respectively.
+We perform GALFIT modelling for the SDSS Stripe~82 coadded $g$- and $r$-band images of Mrk~590 \citep{ann14}.
+The coadded images are sky-subtracted and have a uniform flux scale, such that 1 count corresponds to 30~ABmag.
+The coadded image of Mrk~590 of each filter is constructed from 32 frames obtained prior to September 2005 during the SDSS Legacy Survey, and the effective gain of the coadded images are evaluated as 25.8 and 24.4 for the $g$ and $r$ bands, respectively.
 The PSF FWHM values listed in the {\tt tsField} file are $1''.48$ and $1''.32$ for the $g$ and $r$ bands, respectively.
-We also extracted a model PSF for each coadd image, calculated by \cite{ann14} from the {\tt psField} file using the {\tt readAtlasImages-v5\_4\_11} program distributed on the SDSS website \citep[e.g.,][]{mee15}\footnote{\href{http://classic.sdss.org/dr7/products/images/read_psf.html}{http://classic.sdss.org/dr7/products/images/read\_psf.html}}.
+We also extract a model PSF for each coadded image, calculated by \cite{ann14} from the {\tt psField} file using the {\tt readAtlasImages-v5\_4\_11} program distributed on the SDSS website \citep[e.g.,][]{mee15}\footnote{\href{http://classic.sdss.org/dr7/products/images/read_psf.html}{http://classic.sdss.org/dr7/products/images/read\_psf.html}}.

-The GALFIT modelling was applied for $3'.3 \times 3'.3$ cutout images centred on Mrk~590 (Fig.~\ref{fig:GALFIT_SDSS}).
-Because the inner bulge and bulge components have small effective radii comparable to the PSF size and are only partially resolved, we fixed the effective radii, $\rm{S\acute{e}rsic}$ indices, and axis ratios for the two components to the values constrained from the HST/ACS image decomposition (the ``$\rm{S\acute{e}rsic}$ fixed'' model in Table~\ref{tbl-galfit}).
-In addition to the inner bulge, bulge, and disk components required to fit the HST/ACS image, we determined that the GALFIT modelling for the SDSS images requires an additional extended host galaxy component (outer disk component) with an effective radius of $R_{e} \sim 20'' \sim 10$~kpc.
+The GALFIT modelling is applied to $3'.3 \times 3'.3$ cutout images centred on Mrk~590 (Fig.~\ref{fig:GALFIT_SDSS}).
+Because the inner bulge and bulge components have small effective radii comparable to the PSF size and are only partially resolved, we fix the effective radii, $\rm{S\acute{e}rsic}$ indices, and axis ratios for the two components to the values constrained from the HST/ACS image decomposition (the ``$\rm{S\acute{e}rsic}$ fixed'' model in Table~\ref{tbl-galfit}).
+In addition to the inner bulge, bulge, and disk components required to fit the HST/ACS image, we determine that the GALFIT modelling for the SDSS images requires an additional extended host galaxy component (outer disk component) with an effective radius of $R_{e} \sim 20'' \sim 10$~kpc.
 The $\rm{S\acute{e}rsic}$ indices of the disk and outer disk components are fixed to 1.
-Other than Mrk~590, four field stars and one $\rm{S\acute{e}rsic}$ galaxy near Mrk~590 were fitted simultaneously.
+Other than Mrk~590, four field stars and one $\rm{S\acute{e}rsic}$ galaxy near Mrk~590 are fitted simultaneously.

-Table~\ref{tbl-sdss-galfit} shows the best-fitting results for Mrk~590 imaged on SDSS coadds.
-Then, by performing $\phi 8''.3$ circular aperture photometry for PSF-subtracted SDSS coadd images, the host galaxy fluxes within the $\phi 8''.3$ circular aperture were evaluated as $3.373$ and $7.538$~mJy for the $g$- and $r$-band images, respectively.
+Table~\ref{tbl-sdss-galfit} shows the best-fitting results for Mrk~590 imaged on SDSS coadded images.
+Then, by performing $\phi 8''.3$ circular aperture photometry for PSF-subtracted SDSS coadded images, the host galaxy fluxes within the $\phi 8''.3$ circular aperture are evaluated as $3.373^{+0.029}_{-0.029}$~mJy and $7.538^{+0.047}_{-0.047}$~mJy for the $g$- and $r$-band images, respectively.

 \bsp